vishwab1/aml-api-service/README.md

 - **PostgreSQL:** Ensure that PostgreSQL is installed and running.
 You will need to configure the DB Properties settings in the environment.

+- **Aws credential:** Make sure to load the AWS credentials onto the server.
+You'll need to configure AWS accordingly.

 ## Getting Started

 To start the AML API service, follow these steps: